-By Eric Johnson The following is one of the Gospel Topics essays published on lds.org that is meant to explain hard teachings (for a list of other articles and podcasts from MRM, go here).
+By Eric Johnson The following is one of the Gospel Topics essays published on lds.org that is meant to explain hard teachings.
 The portions underlined come from the essay, with my analysis below.
 Because we will try to be short and to the point as much as we can, we will reference a number of sites […]

 This verse has been used to support the idea that an angel (Moroni?) declared an “everlasting gospel” by bringing forthe the Book of Mormon.
 According to chapter 7 of the 2015 church manual Teachings of Presidents of the Church: Ezra Taft Benson,

 The 2002 LDS booklet titled Preparing to Enter the Holy Temple states: